j1clubry/j1club-docs-site/docs/j1sports-governance.md

 2. Cross-Committee Membership: Members and Executives are permitted to serve on multiple committees, potentially in varying roles.
 3. Rule Evaluation: The composition and structure of committees are subject to periodic review, contingent upon fluctuating levels of interest and participation in each sport.
 4. Inclusivity of Sports: The governance model encompasses both indoor and outdoor sports activities.
-5. Committee Voting Threshold: A minimum of eight (8) members must cast votes to establish a sports committee.
+5. Committee Threshold: A minimum of three (3) members needed to establish a sports committee.
 6. Committee Creation Timing: Sports committees shall be formed either during the Annual General Meeting (AGM) or throughout the Monthly Board Meetings as needed.

 Note

     Committee will be created in Suomisports (as groups) and the committee executives will be granted appropriate roles.
 It is mandatory to have the Board members as 'Admin' in all the committee.
+    Committee can also be existing in WhatsApp or other preferred communication channels.

 #### Roles and Responsibilities